Arial-Z/Romaji-Renamer/README.md

   - Mal tags
   - Mal Poster

-  Will likely only work with plex TV agent and not Hama
+  Will likely only work with Plex TV agent / Plex Movie Agent and not Hama

  ## How it work
   - it export your library animes title and tvdbid from PMM